 Strategies for narrowing the gap – a brief overview

 Midhurst Rother College is a United Learning sponsored academy with a comprehensive intake.
-139 students of the College population (year 7-11) are currently PP. No single intervention provides a complete solution to the complex educational issues in any school and it is therefore a multi-faceted approach that we feel offers the best opportunity for students to succeed.
+130 students of the College population (940 in years 7-11) are currently PP. No single intervention provides a complete solution to the complex educational issues in any school and it is therefore a multi-faceted approach that we feel offers the best opportunity for students to succeed.
 The key to narrowing the gap between the highest and lowest achieving students is through careful and thorough monitoring/tracking of student attainment and progress.
 At Midhurst Rother College this is done via fortnightly progress meetings involving Directors of Science, English and Maths and relevant Senior Leaders and through regular data collections covering academic achievement.
 This tracking can then inform effective interventions.
 Interventions come in a variety of forms but must be specific to the needs of the students/group of students and not simply generic strategies.
-We also know that for students to succeed attendance is critical.
-Improving and maintaining attendance has been a fundamental part of improving standards at Midhurst Rother College.
+All Yr11 pupil premium students, as well as some younger PP students are assigned a mentor, who meets with the student weekly.
+The mentor can get to know the child well, then support and motivate them via one-to-one meetings and liaison with parents or carers.
+We also know that for any student to succeed, attendance is critical.
+Improving and maintaining the attendance of PP students is a fundamental part of improving progress and outcomes for PP students at Midhurst Rother College.

 | Funding Stream 2017-18